 In this tutorial, you'll learn how to create a dress shoe with the help of gradient meshes.
-We will also explore how to create custom vector textures as well.
+We will also explore how to create custom vector textures.

 Start by opening up your image in Photoshop.
 Use the Marquee Tools to extract one shoe and save it as a separate image.
 I would normally recommend the Pen Tool; however, there's no need to be precise, as we are just using this image as a template.